PurpleSquishFace/PimoroniKeypad/README.md

     for key in keypad.load_pressed_keys():

-        # Checking for a pressed key, still_pressed property checks
+        # The still_pressed property checks that the key isn't
-        # that the key isn't still pressed from the last iteration,
+        # still pressed from the last iteration, preventing multiple
-        # preventing multiple calls per single key press
+        # calls per single key press
         if key.is_pressed and not key.still_pressed:

             if keypad.is_toggled_on and not key.is_toggled_on: